4th January 2020

 It’s okay to need help with these emotional situations.
 If you or someone you know is personally struggling there are some free resources and links at the end of this article.
 It's ok to ask for help.

-According to the Australian Institute for Family Studies, at least two in a thousand people in Australia have gone through a divorce.
+According to the Australian Institute for Family Studies, at least one in a 500 people in Australia have gone through a divorce.
 Though this is better when compared to a few years ago there is still a need to appropriately cater for people going through a divorce.

-being overlooked.
-What you might not know is although men may try to hide some of their emotions, they feel it too.
+overlooked.
+Although men may try to hide some of their emotions, they feel it too.

 Divorce is a complex event however, men and women's rights in a divorce depend mostly on the divorce laws in the region and the circumstances in question.

 For instance, in Australia, there are legal guides to the divorce process.
 Usually, both men and women have similar rights in the divorce process.
 According to the Family Law Act 1975 there is no such thing as men’s rights or women’s rights during divorce in Australia.
 The only rights that a court is obliged to recognise are children’s rights.

 If the divorce is a consensual arrangement, it is easier to reach an agreement on the issues involved but in some cases, it might not be as

 easy.
 This is why it is important to get legal representation to help handle the divorce process.
 (Need help?
 Click

 While it is true that men are often the ones required to pay child support after a divorce, it might interest you to know that the rights are the same for both men and women.

 Any parent can pay child support, although, in most instances, the non-custodial parent is required to pay to the custodial parent.
 Child support is not the man or woman’s right, it is the child’s right.
 So, a man can pay child support to a woman and a woman can pay child support to a man.